ElenaShe000/MARCS/README.md

-##  Hydropower risks in rapidly warming Arctic: towards seasonal prediction of hydrological extremes in Europe.
+##  Hydropower risks in rapidly warming Arctic: towards seasonal prediction of floods.
 ## contribution from AFEC project: Jan,2021 to ...

 (e.shevnina, t.vihma, a.karpechko)

 # Introduction

-What is the Arctic Amplification?
+What changes are observed in the Arctic?

+Observations evident environmental changes may linked to enhanced warming of the Arctic (also known as the Arctic Amplification): shrinkage of an ice cover in the Arctic Ocean, degradation of a permafrost in Siberia, melting of glaciers in Svalbard and Central Asia, shifting in synoptic atmospheric circulation in Europe.
+In turn, the synoptic atmospheric processes determine regional distribution of the precipitation, the evaporation, the river runoff and water resource of lakes.
+These changes in the atmospheric circulation leads to weather and hydrological extreme events latest often observed in many European countries (XXX; XXX).
+These extreme events also known as heat waves and droughts, heavy rainfall and floods,  avalanches, etc. They damage social infrastructure, kill people and result to economical losses.
+Therefore, the early prediction of these extremes is among the actual task for national hydrometorological service.
+This study contributed to improving the methods of the seasonal prediction of floods.

+How the AA is detected?

-AA is started late 1990s, and the legths of the observated time series is still too short to distigush natural variability from one forced by human activity (Koenigk et al., 2020; XX).
+As the unhomogenity in the observed series of meteorological and hydrological series dates to late 1990s, and the legths of the observated  series seems to be too short to distigush the reason of the unhomogenity: would it attribute to natural variability or forced by human activity (Koenigk et al., 2020; XX).

-How the AA is detected in the meteorological observations at sites?

-the long term SYNOP meteorological network includes the observational sites collected the meterological parameters with unifyed methods and measuring techiques (WMO Guidelins, XXX).
-The list of the meteorological variables measured at the SYNOP stations:
-2m air temperature, 10 m wind speed and direction, precipitation, relative humidity, atmospheric presure, soil temperature, etc. (WMO, XXX).

 How the data from SYNOP sites are used in the analyses of the synoptic scale processes?